 Inspired by the cold Nordic and Arctic temperatures, Lumene knows how to moisturise weather-ravaged skin.
 This fast-absorbing gel is perfect for normal to oily and combination skin types, leaving the skin feeling soft and supple - never greasy.

-Shop Lumene Nordic Hydra [LÄHDE] Fresh Moisture 24H Water Gel at lookfantastic, £17.90
+Shop Lumene Nordic Hydra [LÄHDE] Fresh Moisture 24H Water Gel at Marks & Spencer, £24

 Skin Proud Sorbet Burst Hyaluronic Acid Jelly Moisturiser

-Formulated with rose water to soothe and calm the skin, this gel moisturiser is perfect for oily and acne-prone skin types that are still suffering with that annoying winter dryness.
-It helps to increase hydration levels by up to 99% in just 30 minutes and hyaluronic acid helps to lock-in moisture long term.
+Formulated with rose water to soothe and calm the skin, this gel moisturiser is perfect for oily and acne-prone skin types still suffering from that annoying winter dryness.
+It helps to increase hydration levels by up to 99% in just 30 minutes, while hyaluronic acid helps to lock in moisture long-term.

-Shop Skin Proud Sorbet Burst Hyaluronic Acid Jelly Moisturiser at ASOS, £13.99
+Shop Skin Proud Sorbet Burst Hyaluronic Acid Jelly Moisturiser at Beauty Bay, £13.95

 Best moisturisers for combination skin